All You Need To Know About Trading Stocks in Canada

 Growth stocks don't pay dividends until they mature but have the potential to offer capital gains, which aren’t taxed as much as regular income.

 However, investing in growth stocks is riskier than other strategies.
-Still, many people with investment accounts find themselves drawn to Amazon, Facebook, and Netflix stocks, and famous story stocks in general, as they are basing their strategy on a company’s reputation rather than actual performance.
+Still, many people with investment accounts find themselves drawn to Amazon, Facebook, and Netflix and famous story stocks in general, as they are basing their strategy on a company’s reputation rather than actual performance.

 6. Stocks and ETFs Research

-Upon choosing advisory or brokerage services, the stock type you wish to trade, and the desired approach, it's time for stock research.
 You can do this with an account at most online brokerages.
 Moreover, you can facilitate your search via specialized websites for stock research.

 If you don't know where to start, researching renowned companies whose products are popular among consumers would be a good idea.
 Next, scan the information available in a given stock’s summary, as it contains data relating to its 52-week range, dividends, and more.

-The crucial things to consider before buying stocks online are:
+The crucial things to consider before are:

 • Performance: This parameter shows you how the stock performed in the past.

-• Stock price: Stock prices fluctuate constantly, and tracking them helps you determine whether the current stock price for a security you want to purchase is low or high compared to its past performance.
+• Stock price: Stock prices fluctuate constantly, and tracking them helps you determine whether the current price for a security you want to purchase is low or high compared to its past performance.

 • Market and industry trends: Evaluating how the industry is likely to perform in the future is crucial to deciding whether you should buy a particular stock and whether the company it’s from will be able to grow, considering market volatility.